Event Sourcing with AWS Lambda

 Load Lambda: used to load incoming requests from the API Gateway into the Kinesis Event Stream.

 Pump Lambda: receives events from the incoming stream and puts them in the Event Store DB.

 Write Lambda: receives events from the stream and stores only the latest state in the Data Store DB.
 Any business logic can be applied here before writing to the DB just like in a regular application.

 Playback Lambda: can be triggered manually to read all or a subset of events from the Events Table and send them to the Kinesis Playback Stream.
-The reason this does not write directly to the Data Store is so you later attach additional subscribers to the Kinesis Playback stream as your application needs evolve.
+The reason this does not write directly to the Data Store is so you can later attach additional subscribers to the Kinesis Playback stream as your application needs evolve.

 Microservice Lambda: this Lambda will contain your application’s business logic and process the incoming event.

 DynamoDB is used to store the events.
 We have two tables per service.

 Events Table: stores every single event that is submitted to the system.
 This is the immutable system of record for the application.